 Fidelity Stocks Review

 With this brokerage, you get to choose which stocks to trade from a massive selection of shares picked from different countries globally.
-The firm provides a lot of market analysis and research tools to help you with your decision-making in this regard.
-You can select from UK stocks or from stocks in 24 other countries and use 16 different currencies in the process, depending on your needs.
+The firm provides a lot of market analysis and research tools to help you with your decision-making when trading.
+You can choose to trade UK stocks or stocks listed in 24 other countries and you can use 16 different currencies when trading depending on your specific needs.

-You also have the ability to participate in Initial Public Offerings (IPOs) and select from the likes of real estate investment trusts (REITs), closed-end funds, preferred securities, common stock, unit trust funds, variable interest entities and depository receipts.
-The fees you pay will vary depending on what country the given stock is based in.
+You can also participate in Initial Public Offerings (IPOs) where you can invest in real estate investment trusts (REITs), closed-end funds, preferred securities, common stock, unit trust funds, variable interest entities and depository receipts.
+The fees you pay will vary depending on the country in which the stock you are trading is listed.

 Fidelity ETFs Review

-With the offering, there are more than 2,000 different ETFs available for you to trade.
-This is a mesmerising number of different ETFs and you will be hard-pressed finding a more extensive offering in the online broker space.
+The firm offers traders access to over 2,000 different ETFs from all the major issuers.
+This is a mesmerising number of ETFs and you will be hard-pressed trying to find a more extensive offering from another broker.
 About 5% of these ETFs are commission-free, which is an added bonus.

-You can choose from a whole host of active and passive ETFs through broker, allowing you to develop a comprehensive investment strategy.
-There are handy tools that allow you to filter out the specific types and themes of ETFs you are looking for using the tools provided by the firm.
+You can choose from a host of active and passive ETFs which allow you to develop a comprehensive investment strategy.
+You can easily filter out the specific types and themes of ETFs you are looking for using the tools provided by the firm.

-You are even provided with a whole host of ETF ideas that can help your decision-making process becomes a lot easier.
-There is collaboration with the leading provider of ETFs globally, iShares also, which is ideal for those looking for commission-free choices.
+The firm also provides a selection of curated ETF ideas that can help make your decision-making process much easier.
+The company has a collaboration with the leading provider of ETFs globally, iShares, which is ideal for those looking for commission-free trades.

 What did our traders think after reviewing the key criteria?